DavidFvx/servops/README.md

 The main purpose of the project is to put into practice a use case of devops technologies.

 Technologies used :
-- docker
+- Docker
-- nginx
+- Nginx
-- ansible
+- Ansible
-- terraform
+- Terraform

 I'm deploying in local with a raspberrypi.